 LECTURE: The lecture section is worth 60% of the total grade and consists of 4 lecture exams and 17 quizzes.
-There is also a case study and a comprehensive final exam.
+There is also a discussion forum (signature assignment) and a comprehensive final exam.

 LAB: The lab section is worth 40% of the total grade and consists of 9 lab assignments and 3 lab practicals.
 You do NOT have to complete lab safety training for this course before starting the lab.